 The Process of Going Under Contract

-The property enters the “under contract” phase when a buyer submits an offer and the seller accepts it.
+The property enters the “under contract” phase when a buyer submits an offer, and the seller accepts it.
 Key steps involve contracts, initial agreements, and setting terms.
 Each party negotiates contingencies like inspections and financing approvals.
 Upon acceptance, a formal contract outlines the transaction’s terms.
 Both buyer and seller adhere to the set conditions, with a focus on meeting the agreed-upon requirements within specified timelines.

 How Long Does the Status Last?

 The “under contract” status typically lasts between 30-60 days, depending on various factors.
 These include the complexity of the contingencies, buyer’s financing, and market conditions.
-If any conditions remain unmet, the timeframe may extend.
+If any conditions remain unmet, the timeframe may be extended.
 Once all terms are satisfied and both parties agree, the property status shifts to “pending” as it approaches closing.

 Implications for Buyers and Sellers